Gay cruising in Australia: Law

-Engaging in sexual activity in a public place is against the law in all states and territories in Australia.
-Police have been criticised for excessive patrolling of known beats, and the defence of entrapment is commonly used by those caught when charged.
 People using beats are also more likely to be subject to homophobic hate crimes and other general crimes than gay men who do not use beats, prompting some to welcome the police presence (Moore 1995).
 In Sydney and Melbourne at least, gay beats have attracted some attention from some sections of the media.
 This has led to a police presence at those identified.
-There is currently a NSW Parliamentary inquiry into hate crimes (public submissions closed 7 November 2018).
+There was a NSW Parliamentary inquiry that reviewed such hate crimes (public submissions closed 7 November 2018).